AdobeDocs/campaign-web.en/help/v8/workflows/activities/reconciliation.md

 Follow these steps to configure the **Reconciliation** activity:

-1. Drag and drop a **Reconciliation** activity into your workflow.
+1. Add a **Reconciliation** activity into your workflow.
 This activity should be added following a transition containing a population whose targeting dimension does not directly come from Adobe Campaign.

 1. Select the new targeting dimension.
 A dimension lets you define the targeted population: recipients, app subscribers, operators, subscribers, etc. [Learn more about targeting dimensions](../../audience/about-recipients.md#targeting-dimensions).